12urenloop/docs.12urenloop/NETWERK.md

 * New rule to drop all packets from LAN to Telsysteem
 * New rule to allow packets from mgmt to Telsysteem (default for packets not destined for uplink, from other networks, is to drop)
 * New rule to allow packets from Telsysteem to all (same as above)

+Static ip's are assigned in IP->DHCP Server->Leases

+A backup is saved in /network in this repo and can be restored via Files->Browse [upload button]